wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 #### Copula

-Before we continue, we need to first learn about the **copula**.
+Before we continue with the だ-engine, we need to learn about another linguistic word: the **copula**.
 A copula is a word that is used to declare that "A" belongs to the set of "B".

 !!! example "Example 1"
-    Back when we learned the three type of sentences, the second sentence answers the question *What is "A"?* We used this sentence as example:
+    Back when we learned the three type of sentences, the second sentence answers the question *What is "A"?* The sentence that we used as example was:

     - Flowers are plants.